Cratis/release-action/README.md

 # Release Action

-This is a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to encapsulate a standard way to do release, tailored for the needs we have at Aksio.
+This is a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to encapsulate a standard way to do release, tailored for the needs we have for Cratis.

 ## What does it do